radwankakar/infrastructure/docs/runbooks/maintenance.md

 Run the following commands on the ansible machine to hit all of our centos7 instances:

 To remove all old kernels except for the last one.
+Note, run this after reboots on ansible-nagios and vpn because those instances will still be using the old kernels.
 `ansible centos7 -a "package-cleanup --oldkernels --count=1 -y" --become`

 To check the kernels installed: